-Plants and flowers are colorful, which provides parrots with something to observe and enjoy.
-Live plants can also offer parrots extra nourishment, give them somewhere to hide, and improve air quality.
+Plants and flowers are vibrant and colorful, providing parrots with an enriching living environment.
+Live plants can also provide nourishment, a hiding place, and improved air quality.

 African violets, aloe vera, baby tears, bamboo, callistemon, ferns, hibiscus, money plants, petunias, and velvet plants are safe for parrots.
-These plants can be kept in a cage or their immediate vicinity.
+These plants can be kept in a cage or nearby.

-Many plants are toxic to parrots, so never expose a parrot to amaryllis, daffodils, lilies, philodendron, or shamrocks.
+Many plants are toxic to parrots, so never expose them to amaryllis, daffodils, lilies, philodendron, or shamrocks.
 Holiday-themed plants like holly, ivy, mistletoe, and poinsettias are also dangerous.

 Can You Put Live Plants in a Bird Cage?